 For U8, U9, & U10 – There are no Penalty kick shootouts in the playoff game.
 If the score is tied at the end of regulation, co-champs are called.

 Teams are responsible for providing game balls.
 The ball size for each group is as following:

 – U8-U12 = Size 4

 For post-season events, such as Summer 3v3 or Summer 5v5, where the ball-size has increased for certain age groups during league play (U12), the increased size should be used.
 Any disputations over ball size must be settled prior to the start of the game.

-Tiebreakers all Tournaments:
+Tiebreakers all Tournaments and Leagues: